Updated:

 Figure 1.
 Classification of autonomous ships by level of management of ship operations (Wariishi, 2019).

 In their study investigating the educational aspects of autonomous ships to educate highly skilled industry professionals, Belev et al. (2021) report that “the idea of creating and implementing autonomous ships is cited as a lifeline to overcome the shortcomings that disturb the industry due to the human factor” (p.
 388).
-Thus, from a synthesis of three different approaches to conceptualising the term, it can be postulated that autonomous ships should be defined as ships where most operational processes are not controlled by a crew or dispatcher on land, with highly integrated technological equipment and artificial intelligence, whose development aims to address the current challenges of human error, economic and logistical risks, and collisions and shipwrecks.
+Thus, from a synthesis of three different approaches to conceptualizing the term, it can be postulated that autonomous ships should be defined as ships where most operational processes are not controlled by a crew or dispatcher on land, with highly integrated technological equipment and artificial intelligence, whose development aims to address the current challenges of human error, economic and logistical risks, and collisions and shipwrecks.

 The Needs for Autonomous Ships

 In determining the importance of the phenomenon of autonomous ships, it is essential to clearly justify the causal base that motivates researchers and engineers to invest in building such machines.
 Conventionally, the set of such reasons can be divided into those related to human activity and those not.
-The first category of factors should primarily include the problem of human error: as a result of faulty actions by responsible individuals, wrong decisions or negligence, a ship can face serious problems, up to and including shipwreck (Ramos et al., 2018; AhvenjĂ€rvi, 2016).
-Researchers recognise that human error should not be perceived as an individual characteristic of a particular individual but instead should be seen as some aggregate, impersonal factor that statistically affects the ship’s steering efficiency (AhvenjĂ€rvi, 2016).
+The first category of factors should primarily include the problem of human error: as a result of faulty actions by responsible individuals, wrong decisions or negligence, a ship can face serious problems, up to and including shipwreck (Ramos et al., 2018; Ahvenjärvi, 2016).
+Researchers recognize that human error should not be perceived as an individual characteristic of a particular individual but instead should be seen as some aggregate, impersonal factor that statistically affects the ship’s steering efficiency (Ahvenjärvi, 2016).
 Such errors are not limited to making poor decisions on board during a voyage but also include design and testing miscalculations and inaccuracies in maintenance and verification procedures.

-It is accepted that autonomous ships will be able to solve most of the human error problem, as the primary management of operational processes is the responsibility of computerised systems, which cannot get tired or have professional burnout, but do the job with the data they possess (Ramos et al., 2018).
-In this context, it is fair to recognise that the human factor problem will not be wholly eliminated with the widespread introduction of autonomous ships for two reasons.
-First, the design and testing of such systems will still be part of human responsibility, and even minimising human involvement will not eliminate the likelihood of errors.
+It is accepted that autonomous ships will be able to solve most of the human error problem, as the primary management of operational processes is the responsibility of computerized systems, which cannot get tired or have professional burnout, but do the job with the data they possess (Ramos et al., 2018).
+In this context, it is fair to recognize that the human factor problem will not be wholly eliminated with the widespread introduction of autonomous ships for two reasons.
+First, the design and testing of such systems will still be part of human responsibility, and even minimizing human involvement will not eliminate the likelihood of errors.
 Second, the widespread market adoption of autonomous ships in the short to medium term will not eliminate the use of human-controlled vessels, and thus the single maritime space will be shared by both types of ships, which still maintains the possibility of a shipwreck (Ramos et al., 2018).

-This problem, found in some academic sources, is being addressed by others: in particular, RĂždseth, Wennersberg and Nordahl (2021) reported that at the beginning of the mass uptake of autonomous ships, it is crucial to have human operators on board who can make decisions in critical interaction situations with classical ships, and in the long term, technologies for improved data exchange between ships will be an effective solution.
-Thus, while autonomous ships have at their core the desire to minimise the problem of human error, they do not solve it completely, at least in the medium term.
+This problem, found in some academic sources, is being addressed by others: in particular, Rødseth, Wennersberg and Nordahl (2021) reported that at the beginning of the mass uptake of autonomous ships, it is crucial to have human operators on board who can make decisions in critical interaction situations with classical ships, and in the long term, technologies for improved data exchange between ships will be an effective solution.
+Thus, while autonomous ships have at their core the desire to minimize the problem of human error, they do not solve it completely, at least in the medium term.

-Related to human activity on board is the safety of the crew, passengers and cargo resulting from human error.
+Related to human activity on board is the safety of the crew, passengers, and cargo resulting from human error.
 Statistics (see Figure 2) show that the number of shipwrecks does not follow an orderly trend and changes dynamically between years.
-Thus, as of 2020, the number of shipwrecks was six per cent higher than in 2019, and the main types of vessels that suffered accidents were fishing and heavy-lift vessels (see Figure 3) (TSB, 2020).
+Thus, as of 2020, the number of shipwrecks was six percent higher than in 2019, and the main types of vessels that suffered accidents were fishing and heavy-lift vessels (see Figure 3) (TSB, 2020).
 These data are also confirmed by SRD (2022a), according to which, between 2011 and 2021, the most significant proportion of losses were among the cargo, fishing, and passenger ships (Figure 4).

 Interestingly, according to the Transportation Safety Board of Canada, the most frequent causes of shipwrecks were collisions, grounding, and fires on board (TSB, 2020).
-However, an independent study shows that in the same period, the leading cause of shipwrecks was water aboard due to faulty design or ineffective ship management (de Vos, Hekkenberg and Banda, 2021).
+However, an independent study shows that in the same period, the leading cause of shipwrecks was waterboarding due to faulty design or ineffective ship management (de Vos, Hekkenberg and Banda, 2021).
 Regardless of the factor that led to the accident, it is evident that the safety and health hazards to the crew and passengers caused by shipwrecks are significant.
 According to data describing mortality trends for the US, it is known that more than 3,200 people have been injured or died as a result of ship accidents, and it is essential that this figure does not have a steady downward trend (SRD, 2022b).

 Thus, the issue of the safety of people on board is a critical and urgent one, and with the expansion of the shipbuilding industry, one would expect trends in injuries, deaths, and shipwrecks to show an upward trend.